Pharmacy First service

 • Lower abdominal pain or pressure

-Who Can Use the Pharmacy First UTI Service?
+Who can use the Pharmacy First UTI service?

-The NHS Pharmacy First service allows community pharmacies to assess and treat uncomplicated urinary tract infections in women aged 16–64 years without requiring a GP appointment.
+The NHS Pharmacy First service lets community pharmacists assess and treat uncomplicated urinary tract infections in women aged 16 to 64 without a GP appointment.
+You may be eligible if you:

-• Are a woman aged 16–64
+• Are a woman aged 16 to 64

 • Are not pregnant